360modder/psburn/docs/gettingstarted/argparseintegration.md

 ## Syntax

 Integrating argparse is very simple, you just have to implement little syntax in your powershell script.
+Learn more about syntax and properties from [here](/documentation/argparse/).

 ```ps1
 #@parser {description: "gretting program"}